 4. For all analyses involving gender in study 4, we excluded participants who did not indicate male or female (because of the small number of these participants).

-5. We notes that the true causal effect is not necessarily equivalent to the effect estimated by a regression model.
+5. We note that the true causal effect is not necessarily equivalent to the effect estimated by a regression model.
 Although we control for possible covariates in an effort to improve the accuracy of our estimate, past research suggests that even when controlling for covariates regression models are still likely to overestimate the true causal relationship between variables (Gordon, Zettelmeyer, & Chapsky, 2016).
 Thus, we are likely overestimating the true effect, meaning our achieved power and confidence in the null hypothesis are likely even lower than the estimates we provide for Studies 3 and 4.

 6. As suggested by Lakens (2013), we report dav as the effect size for a paired t-test, which is calculated by dividing the mean paired difference between the measures by the average standard deviation of the measures.